 Bi-Weekly Payment Breakdown

 Got multiple loans?
 Run the payoff calculator for each one separately.
 Focus extra payments on the highest-interest loan first to save the most.
-For example, toss $50 extra at a 7% loan before a 4% one to cut interest faster.
+See our debt snowball vs. avalanche guide to pick a payoff strategy.

 Real-Life Scenarios: Power of Extra Payments